 |The Pleiades (Job 38:31) Credit: Hubble|

-When describing the New Jerusalem, which will come down to earth after the Millennial reign of Christ following the Tribulation (Revelation 19-20), John conveys that on the new earth, "The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its light.
+When describing the New Jerusalem, which will come down to earth after the Millennial reign of Christ (Revelation 19-20), St. John conveys that on the new earth, "The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its light.
 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 On no day will its gates ever be shut, for there will be no night there" (Revelation 21:23-25).
 Revelation 22:5 continues, "There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever."
-From God, light emanates, and this light will be our light in the ages to come for those who have accepted Jesus as Lord and Savior (John 14:6; Romans 10:9).
+From God, light emanates, and this light will be our light in the ages to come.
 In fact, the fact that God is light is the very reason why, without an infinite being supplying the infinite payment for our sins, we cannot enter God's presence.
 This is echoed in 1st Timothy 6:16, which notes that God lives "in an unapproachable light."
-This is also why it was considered death to see God the Father in the Old Testament (Exodus 33:18-23; Judges 13:22).
+This is also why it was considered death to see God the Father in the Hebrew Bible (Exodus 33:18-23; Judges 13:22).